LOADING ...

 And it ate 30 miles of the

-Then some blasted me in the eye
+some sand blasted me in the eye

 The slow falling rain mixed with in my eyes

-As I wondered who all didn't
+As I who all didn't last

-No of grass no tree left standing
+No blade of grass no left standing

-building was washed out to sea
+Every building was out to sea

-Dazed and I stood comprehending
+and confused I stood comprehending

-What my eyes me to see.
+What my told me to see.

 Where is my family, is my home